9 Things to do in Nagano this Winter

 1. Visit the world-famous Snow Monkeys of Jigokudani

 This one goes without saying!
-As the only troop of monkeys in the entire world known to bathe in hot springs, the Jigokudani Monkey Park is one of the region’s most popular destinations.
+As the only troop of monkeys in the world known to naturally bathe in hot springs, the Jigokudani Monkey Park – often referred to as the Snow Monkey Park – is one of the region’s most popular destinations.

 With no barriers separating you and the monkeys, this is a unique chance to observe these curious creatures in close proximity and witness the unusual sight of a Japanese macaque relishing the warm thermal waters of the park.